SYNYC/1_Project_MTA/project_propsal.md

 ##### If modeling, what will you predict as your target?
-The target of the modeling will be a ranking of the time period at stations that had the highest foot traffic.
+The target of the modeling will be a ranking of the time period at stations that had the highest foot traffic and with a high number of tech companies.
 (For example, number 1 might be 4-8pm at 59th ST on weekdays.)